 - In December 2023, HKEX amended the Listing Rules to further progress to a paperless listing regime.
-The revised Listing Rules removed the rules regarding existing consent mechanisms (i.e. express or deemed consent) in disseminating corporate communication electronically.
-Listed companies are mandated to disseminate corporate communication to shareholders electronically to the extent permitted under their applicable laws and regulations. - As such, listed companies may choose to rely on implied consent for disseminating corporate communication if allowed under their respective local laws
+Listed companies are mandated to disseminate corporate communication to shareholders electronically to the extent permitted under their applicable laws and regulations - HKEX removed mandatory requirements for listed companies to make use of the existing consent mechanisms (i.e. express or deemed consent) in disseminating corporate communication electronically, including via websites - Listed companies may choose to rely on implied consent for disseminating corporate communication if allowed under their respective local laws